Bunny Brains

 Bunny Brains or Bunnybrains is an American punk/noise/psych ensemble, fronted by Daniel Seward.
 Originating from Danbury, Connecticut, United States, in the late 1980s, Bunny Brains has recorded 14 albums, with a variety of members.
 Bunny Brains's output constitutes a wide array of live recordings, self-released records as well as some on more established labels such as 1995's LP put out by Matador Records.
 Bunny Brains has a largely undocumented role in contemporary rock; they have toured with such acts as Sebadoh, Devendra Banhart, Jackie O' Motherfucker, and Japanther.

-Bunny Brains performed at The Kitchen as part of performa07 in collaboration with the artist Aïda Ruilova.
+Bunny Brains performed at The Kitchen as part of performance in collaboration with the artist Aïda Ruilova.